apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 ## Stopping MiNiFi

-You can MiNiFi at any time.
+You can stop MiNiFi at any time.

 Stopping MiNiFi:

 1. From a terminal window, navigate to the MiNiFi installation directory.
 2. Enter:
 ```